-Recycle your kitchen scraps, discarded leftovers, spoiled food along with some paper products in our organics program at the Recycling Center.
+Recycle your kitchen scraps, discarded leftovers, spoiled food and some paper products through our organics program at the Recycling Center.
 This will reduce the waste you place at the curb saving you money and benefiting the environment.

 Organics Recycling Drop-Off